JohnCoene/waiter/docs/waiter/intro.md

 4. Hide the waiter

 <Note type='tip'>
-Always make sure you include the dependencies with `useWaiter` or nothing will work.
+Always make sure you include the dependencies with
+<code>useWaiter</code> or nothing will work.
 </Note>